 CE Declaration of Conformity

-This declaration also will certify that our MBDAA for Prostate Neoplasia Dx test could be sold throughout the European Economic Area (EEA) without restrictions.
+This declaration also certifies that OncoPROSTATE test can be sold throughout the European Economic Area (EEA) without restrictions.

 Besides, there are two main benefits CE marking brings to businesses and consumers within the EEA: